What Does Anxiety Stomach Pain Feel Like? 5 Pain Types Explained.

 - The pain is associated with changes in stool consistency (stool becomes more hard or loose).

-- The anxiety-related IBS pain is often associated with atypical pain such as pelvic or bladder pain, back pain, chest pain.
+- The anxiety-related IBS pain is often associated with atypical pain such as pelvic or bladder pain, back pain, and chest pain.

 - Patients with IBS and anxiety are more common than functional bowel disorders (IBS and Functional dyspepsia commonly co-exist together).